Igor Rudan: University

+Postgraduate

 He continued his postgraduate education at the University of Zagreb.
 Mentored by Dr Branka Janicijevic from the Institute for Anthropological Research in Zagreb, he obtained a Master of Science (M.Sc.) degree from the University of Zagreb in 1997.
 This was for the study of the effects of consanguinity and inbreeding on cancer incidence in Croatian island isolate populations.
 A year later, in 1998, he obtained the Doctor of Science (D.Sc.) degree from the University of Zagreb Medical School.
 Mentored by Professor Silvije Vuletić from the Andrija Štampar School of Public Health, he studied the effects of isonomy and ancestral kinship on cancer in a remote island of Lastovo, Croatia, based on the reconstruction of genealogies for six generations of the local population.

 In 1999, he joined the European School for Advanced Studies at the University of Pavia, Italy.
 Mentored by Professor Nadia Ranzani, he obtained a Master's degree in Public Health (M.P.H.) for a genetic epidemiological analysis of familial clusters of cancer on the island of Lastovo, Croatia.
 In 2000 and 2001, he received the British Scholarship Trust (BST) Fellowship, Overseas Research Scheme (ORS) Fellowship, and the Ph.D. fellowship from the University of Edinburgh.
 This allowed him to move to the United Kingdom and complete his Ph.D. in genetic epidemiology in 2005.
 Mentored by Professor Harry Campbell, he studied the effects of inbreeding and consanguinity on human quantitative traits and complex common diseases of late-onset.